AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/chat-messages.md

     .setReceivedMsgBubbleBackground() //Set the background of the received message bubble area.
     .setSentBubbleBackground() //Set the background of the sent message bubble area.
     .hideReceiverAvatar() //Set not hide the receiver's avatar.
 Displayed by default.
-    .hideSenderAvatar() //Set to hude the sender's avatar.
+    .hideSenderAvatar() //Set to hide the sender's avatar.
 Displayed by default.
     .setChatBackground() //Set the background of the chat list area.
     .sendMessageByOriginalImage() //Set whether to send the original image when sending image messages: true: Yes; (default) false: No.
     .setEmptyLayout() //Set the blank page of the chat list.